-At first glance a bud of Gelato already catches your eye, a dark flower that serves as a perfect contrast to the bright white of the large trichomes that cover it and, to make it even more beautiful, the hairs are bright orange, as soon as you see it you know it is a top quality weed.
+At first look a Gelato bud already catches your attention, dark flower that serves as a perfect contrast to the bright white of the large trichomes that cover it, and for more beauty the hairs are bright orange, as soon as you see it you know that it is a top quality weed.
 It is not as dark as other purple marijuana strains, but it is very attractive and can be recognized at first sight.

 Then comes the best part, when you squeeze the bud witness its extreme hardness, while at the same time it releases its unique fragrance, a distinctive sign of its creator, Mario Guzman.
 But to know this cannabis well you have to know its origins, so let’s start from the beginning.

 ⛳ Sherbinski and the whole range of cannabic desserts

 Mario Guzmán, better known as Sherbinski in the industry, is the most acclaimed breeder nowadays, and he has undoubtedly earned it, as he is the “father” of some of the most highly demanded cannabis varieties at the moment.

 He was part of the “Cookie Fam“, the San Francisco Bay Area collective that created the Girl Scout Cookies Strain variety, and then continued to breed with its progeny to produce new strains, which have ended up changing the world’s cannabis scene.